-Getting to the Lost City is an adventure in itself, and consists of a four or five-day exploration into the Colombian mountain range of Sierra Nevada.
+Getting to the Lost City is a backpacking adventure, and consists of a five-day tour of the Colombian mountain range of Sierra Nevada.

 This is all done before you reach the base, where you then have to climb the steps to reach the summit!